 Working towards the broader aims of the PCLG, the group:

 U-PCLG has a particular interest in great ape conservation.

 Uganda PCLG member, Conservation Through Public Health (CTPH) has undertaken a programme of primary health care and conservation education around Bwindi Impenetrable National Park for the last eight years.
 The approach has seen benefits for local people including improved access to family planning.
 But how effective are health investments for achieving conservation outcomes?
 This project seeks to understand the value of health interventions as part of an integrated approach to tackling poverty and improving conservation.

 This project started in 2016 and continues to 2019.

-This project intends to gather empirical evidence that improves understanding of the interactions between wildlife crime and poverty in Uganda.
-The ultimate project goal is to ensure policy makers have the tools and capacity to understand the interactions between wildlife crime, biodiversity and poverty so they are more able to target interventions that are pro-poor and accrue long-term benefits for rural communities.
-U-PCLG are playing a key role in disseminating the project's findings and leading related advocacy responses.
+This project gathered empirical evidence to improve understanding of the interactions between wildlife crime and poverty in Uganda.
+The ultimate project goal was to ensure policy makers have the tools and capacity to understand the interactions between wildlife crime, biodiversity and poverty so they are more able to target interventions that are pro-poor and accrue long-term benefits for rural communities.
+U-PCLG played a key role in disseminating the project's findings and leading related advocacy responses.

 Great ape conservation and poverty reduction [Finished]

 Uganda PCLG was a beneficiary of wider support provided to the PCLG by the Arcus Foundation.
 Under this grant, U-PCLG, among other things, strengthened its relationships with development organisations, private sector, parliamentarians and other institutions that influence investment decisions in great ape ranges.